port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

 :::note Prerequisites

-- An AWS credentials with permissions to create, change ACL, and delete S3 buckets.
+- AWS credentials with permissions to create, change ACL, and delete S3 buckets.
 - A Docker daemon for running the backend image.

 :::